APUS Directory Information

 Projected Conferral Date (if available)

-The student is responsible for maintaining current contact information such as e-mail address(es) and phone number(s) in the student account because the information along with the student ID is used as the primary means of identification for communication purposes.
+You are responsible for keeping your student account updated with your current contact information such as e-mail address(es) and phone number(s).
+APUS uses that information as the primary means of identification for communication purposes.

-The student is responsible for safeguarding email account login information and student password.
+You are responsible for safeguarding email account login information and your password.
 APUS shall not be responsible for the misuse of passwords by any person.